tonistiigi/docker/docs/extend/index.md

 ### Creating the plugin

-New plugin can be created by running `docker plugin create <plugin-name> ./path/to/plugin/data` where the plugin data contains plugin configuration file `config.json` and a root filesystem in subdirectory `rootfs`.
+A new plugin can be created by running
+`docker plugin create <plugin-name> ./path/to/plugin/data` where the plugin data contains a plugin configuration file `config.json` and a root filesystem in subdirectory `rootfs`.

-After that plugin `<plugin-name>` will show up in `docker plugin ls`.
+After that the plugin `<plugin-name>` will show up in `docker plugin ls`.
 Plugins can be pushed to remote registries with `docker plugin push <plugin-name>`.